-Each RICE exhaust gas is released to the atmosphere through two (2) identical vertical exhaust stacks with vertical release points.
+The RICE exhaust gas is released to the atmosphere through two (2) identical vertical exhaust stacks with vertical release points.

-Prior to the test event, vertical exhaust stack extensions were installed by DES personnel to provide sampling locations that meet USEPA Method 1 criteria.
-Each stack extension had an inner diameter of 8 inches and was equipped with two (2) sample ports, opposed 90°, that provide a sampling location 14.3 inches (1.8 duct diameters) upstream and 44.0 inches (5.5 duct diameters) downstream from any flow disturbance.
-The stack extensions were removed following compliance testing.
+The exhaust stack sampling ports for the RICE are located in exhaust stacks with an inner diameter of 4.50 inches.
+Each stack is equipped with two (2) sample ports, opposed 90°, that provide a sampling location 82.0 inches (18.2 duct diameters) upstream and 48.0 inches (10.7 duct diameters) downstream from any flow disturbance and satisfies the USEPA Method 1 criteria for a representative sample location.